-In order to comply with this CoP, the DNO and suppliers must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
-The arrangements to achieve each of these requirements must be included in the industry procedures.

-- 3.1 The DNO and suppliers must take reasonable steps to deter and prevent the Theft of Electricity.
-The DNO and suppliers are required to work together and to cooperate with each other to achieve this. - 3.2 The DNO will proactively research electricity meters and equipment to keep up to date with technical advancements in equipment aimed at deterring and preventing Theft of Electricity and where possible the DNO will seek to install tamper resistant meters.adopt such technologies in delivery of its metering operations on a continuous improvement basis. - 3.3 As a means of deterring electricity theftand preventing Theft of Electricity, the DNO and electricity suppliers should proactively engage with and educate customers, the general public and staff on the dangers and consequences of electricity theftTheft of Electricity and interference with electricity equipment.
-They should also publicise the reporting mechanism for reports of any suspected theft, or damaged equipment to the relevant licensee. - 3.4 Licensees shall ensure that any customer terms and condition (T&C) that it has with a customer include all relevant terms that would be required to discourage and ultimately deal with any issues relating to Theft of Electricity.
+- 3.1 In order to comply with this CoP, the DNO and suppliersLicensees must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
+The arrangements to achieve each of these requirements must be included in the industry procedures. - 3.13.2 The DNO and suppliersLicensees must take reasonable steps to deter and prevent the Theft of Electricity.
+The DNO and suppliersLicensees are required to work together and to cooperate with each other to achieve this. - 3.23.3 The DNO will proactively research electricity meters and equipment to keep up to date with technical advancements in equipment aimed at deterring and preventing Theft of Electricity and where possible the DNO will seek to adopt such technologies in delivery of its metering operations on a continuous improvement basis. - 3.3.4 As a means of deterring and preventing Theft of Electricity, the DNO and electricity suppliersLicensees should proactively engage with and educate customers, the general public and staff on the dangers and consequences of Theft of Electricity and interference with electricity equipment.
+They should also publicise the reporting mechanism for reports of any suspected theft, or damaged equipment to the relevant licenseeLicensee. - 3.43.5 Licensees shall ensure that any customer terms and condition (T&Cconditions (T's&C's) that it has with a customer include all relevant terms that would be required to discourage and ultimately deal with any issues relating to Theft of Electricity.
 This may include supplier T&Cs and also DNO T&Cs where relevant.
-The licensee is responsible for ensuring any T&Cs are compliant with all relevant legislation in addition to regulatory requirements for T&Cs (e.g. the Consumer Rights Act 2015 includes requirements in relation to unfair terms in consumer contract which may mean that it can be easier for customers to challenge hidden charges).

-3.5 The DNO will keep-up-to-date with the latest methods for preventing energy theft so as to ensure that their existing procedures remain fit-for-purpose on a continuous improvement basis.
+The licenseeLicensee is responsible for ensuring any T&Cs are compliant with all relevant legislation in addition to regulatory requirements for T&Cs (e.g. the Consumer Rights Act 2015 includes requirements in relation to unfair terms in consumer contract which may mean that it can be easier for customers to challenge hidden charges). - 3.53.6 The DNOLicensees will keep-up-to-date with the latest methods for preventing energy theft so as to ensure that their existing procedures remain fit-for-purpose on a continuous improvement basis.

-4. Requirements to Detecting for Detection of Theft of Electricity
+4. Requirements for Detection of Theft of Electricity